achubaty/academic-kickstart/content/post/2020-01-08-using-latest-gdal-macos-redux.md

 author:
 - achubaty
 date: "2020-01-08"
-title: "Using the latest GDAL with R packages on macOS _redux_"
+title: "Using the latest GDAL with R packages on macOS - redux"
 tags: ["R"]
 featured: false
 draft: false